 The Housing Endowment and Regional Trust of San Mateo County (HEART) is currently implementing the Program, and has hired a Program Director, one Specialist, and one Fellow who will be helping with the program through July 2024.
-HEART has executed agreements with six cities and will have three additional agreements executed in early 2024.
-Staff is being trained and will continue to be trained while providing housing staff services to the cities.
+HEART has executed agreements with eight cities and the County for the Mobile Home Loan Program, exceeding their goal of executing agreements with six jurisdictions.
+Participating cities include Brisbane, Burlingame, East Palo Alto, Menlo Park, Millbrae, Pacifica, San Bruno, San Carlos.